Presidency of Yugoslavia: Constitutional powers

-The Presidency had eight members elected by assemblies of each republic and autonomous province and proclaimed by the Federal Assembly of the SFRY, the ninth member was the president of the Presidency of the League of Communists of Yugoslavia.
+The presidency had eight members elected by assemblies of each republic and autonomous province and proclaimed by the Federal Assembly of the SFRY, the ninth member was the president of the Presidency of the League of Communists of Yugoslavia.
 This ex officio membership of the LCY leader was abolished by the constitutional changes in autumn 1988.
-The mandate of the Presidency lasted five years so the nine-member Presidency was elected in total four times - in 1974, 1979, 1984 and 1989.
+The mandate of the presidency lasted five years so the nine-member Presidency was elected in total four times - in 1974, 1979, 1984 and 1989.

-Until 1980 most of powers of the Presidency (and control over the country in general) were in fact exercised by Josip Broz Tito, who, under Article 333 of the new constitution, was elected president of the republic for an unlimited mandate.
-After his death in May 1980, his office was automatically abolished and the Presidency began to function according to the constitution.
+Until 1980 most of powers of the presidency (and control over the country in general) were in fact exercised by Josip Broz Tito, who, under Article 333 of the new constitution, was elected president of the republic for an unlimited mandate.
+After his death in May 1980, his office was automatically abolished and the presidency began to function according to the constitution.

-Sometimes, the Presidency held its sessions in an extended composition.
+Sometimes, the presidency held its sessions in an extended composition.
 Besides the members of the actual Presidency, in such sessions the following officials took part: chairman of the Federal Assembly, chairman and vice-chairman of the Federal Executive Council (the government), federal secretaries (ministers) of defense, interior and foreign affairs, chairman of the Federal Conference of the Socialist Alliance of Working People and chairmen of the presidencies of the Yugoslav republics and autonomous provinces.
 The extended Presidency was an advisory council not grounded in the Constitution and as such its decisions were legally non-binding.

 Post-Tito period

 Tito, as a president of the republic, was ex officio president of the Presidency.
-After his death a new president of the Presidency was elected every year.
+After his death a new president of the presidency was elected every year.
 The order of rotating of the members on the leading position was agreed in advance, so this annual election was a pure formality.
-The rotating system jammed only in May 1991 -Stipe Mesić, representative of Franjo Tuđman's new Croatian government in the Presidency, was about to become the president but wasn't elected due to opposition of a half of the Presidency controlled by Serbian leader Slobodan Milošević.
+The rotating system jammed only in May 1991 -Stipe Mesić, representative of Franjo Tuđman's new Croatian government in the presidency, was about to become the president but was not elected due to opposition of a half of the presidency controlled by Serbian leader Slobodan Milošević.
 The top state office of the disintegrating federation remained vacant until 1 July when Mesić was finally elected.

 Only one year after Tito's death, Yugoslav leaders had to face violent riots in Kosovo.
-On 2 April 1981 the Presidency under president Cvijetin Mijatović declared a state of emergency in Priština and Kosovska Mitrovica, which lasted one week.
-The Presidency declared a state of emergency again, that time on the whole territory of Kosovo, on 27 February 1989 under president Raif Dizdarević, when even more serious disorders in Kosovo broke out.
-For the third time in post-Tito Yugoslavia, a state of emergency in Kosovo was imposed by the Presidency in February 1990.
+On 2 April 1981 the presidency under president Cvijetin Mijatović declared a state of emergency in Priština and Kosovska Mitrovica, which lasted one week.
+The presidency declared a state of emergency again, that time on the whole territory of Kosovo, on 27 February 1989 under president Raif Dizdarević, when even more serious disorders in Kosovo broke out.
+For the third time in post-Tito Yugoslavia, a state of emergency in Kosovo was imposed by the presidency in February 1990.

 The composition of the last Presidency elected in May 1989 reflected both approach of political pluralism in some parts of the federation and the beginning of agony in Yugoslavia: